saitaiky/notebook/docs/docs/container-orchestration/docker/basic/vm-vs-docker.md

 - **Houses (the VMs)** are fully self-contained and offer protection from unwanted guests.
 They also each possess their own infrastructure – plumbing, heating, electrical, etc. Furthermore, in the vast majority of cases houses are all going to have at a minimum a bedroom, living area, bathroom, and kitchen.
 It’s incredibly difficult to ever find a “studio house” – even if one buys the smallest house they can find, they may end up buying more than they need because that’s just how houses are built.

 - **Apartments (Docker containers)** also offer protection from unwanted guests, but they are built around shared infrastructure.
-The apartment building (the server running the Docker daemon, otherwise known as a Docker host) offers shared plumbing, heating, electrical, etc. to each apartment.
+The apartment building (the server running the **Docker daemon**, otherwise known as a Docker host) offers shared plumbing, heating, electrical, etc. to each apartment.
 Additionally apartments are offered in several different sizes – from studio to multi-bedroom penthouse.
 You’re only renting exactly what you need.

 ## Underlying resources
 Docker containers share the underlying resources of the Docker host.
 Furthermore, developers build a Docker image that includes exactly what they need to run their application: starting with the basics and adding in only what is needed by the application.